thoth-tech/documentation/docs/OnTrack/Task Submission & Redesign/2023-T1-Hand-Over-Document.md

 ## Purpose of Document

 This document aims to inform potential collaborators about the project progress and accomplishments.
-It guides collaborators by outlining the next steps and actions they should take.The document ensures project continuity and coherence by detailing previous work.
-It helps newcollaborators understand the project status and build on it.This document also helps future collaborators make strategic and informed decisions.
-It helps themidentify gaps, challenges, and opportunities and suggests next steps.
-It streamlines projectefforts, and empowers future collaborators to effectively contribute to project success byleveraging past successes and experiences.
+It guides collaborators by outlining the next steps and actions they should take.
+The document ensures project continuity and coherence by detailing previous work.
+It helps new collaborators understand the project status and build on it.
+This document also helps future collaborators make strategic and informed decisions.
+It helps them identify gaps, challenges, and opportunities and suggests next steps.
+It streamlines project efforts and empowers future collaborators to effectively contribute to project success by leveraging past successes and experiences.

 ## Project Overview, Goals, and Objectives